algorand/bls_sigs_ref/README.md

 - The Rust implementation is based on the [Rust `pairing_fork` library](https://github.com/algorand/pairing-fork).

+# Authors

+Riad S. Wahby, Zhenfei Zhang

 # License

-This software is (C) 2019 Riad S. Wahby
+This software is (C) 2019 Algorand, Inc.

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.